 Silas laughed.
 “Cedar got me once.
 Told me there was a eight-legged horse in the stairwell.
 It was just after I found out about what Uriel really was so it didn’t seem that much of a stretch.
 That’s my excuse and I’m sticking to it.”

 “Michael has a six-legged horse,” I said.

 “Nice try.
 She got it from a Norse mythology book.
 Odin had one, I think.”

 “Honestly.
-Michael has one.
-His name is Marmaduke.”
+Michael’s horse has six legs.
+He’s called Marmaduke.”
 Silas sighed, giving a sceptical roll of his eyes.
 “Fine, don’t believe me.
 So what are we here for?
 Something’s going on, right?
 I heard Magnus throwing someone out of the house earlier.
 Next thing I know, I get a text from you.
 Am I about to be ambushed?”

 He laughed.
 “Yeah, it was one of our guys.
 And yes, this is an ambush.
 Sorry.”

 The voices around us stopped dead, and I turned in my chair.
 The only thing that could’ve made the woman walking towards me look more impressive was if her approach happened in slow motion with a wind machine blasting.
 She was dressed from head to toe in black armour, with long silvery white hair and dark eyes.
 She was so pale that her lips were barely pink at all.
 My fingers itched for a sketchpad and pencil.
 Behind her was Hazy Lin and Elvis Presley.
 Maybe I was still drunk.

 The chatter started up again as Silas stood and nodded.
 The woman raised her hand slightly in an at-ease gesture.
 She wore ornate silver hand jewellery, including scarily sharp dragon claws.
 Hazy gave me a tight smile as she stood next to the woman, looking like she’d rather be anywhere but here.
 So, this was her wife then.